TI7112/date-time-handler/README.md

 * days: An array that contains the names of the days of the week.
 * months: An array that contains the names of the months of the year.
 * now(): Returns the current Date object representing the current date and time.
-* detail(bufferDate): Takes a Date object or a date string and returns an object with detailed information about the given date: o day: The day of the week (from 0 for Sunday to 6 for Saturday). o dayName: The name of the day (e.g., "sunday", "monday"). o date: The day of the month (1-31).
+* detail("Y-m-d"): Takes a Date object or a date string and returns an object with detailed information about the given date: o day: The day of the week (from 0 for Sunday to 6 for Saturday). o dayName: The name of the day (e.g., "sunday", "monday"). o date: The day of the month (1-31).